Anuja Chauhan: Bibliography

+Filmography

 Honors and awards

 Chauhan was featured in Femina magazine's list of the 50 most beautiful women in India in 2011 and in MSN's The Influentials, a list of the top 50 most powerful women in the country.
 In 2017, she won the Femina Women Achievers Award, in the Literary contribution category.
 In 2018, she was awarded for her contributuion to Literature, by the FICCI Ladies Organization.

+The Zoya Factor has won Cosmopolitan Magazine, India's Fun Fearless Female award for literature (2008) and the India Today Woman award for Woman as Storyteller (2009).
+It was longlisted for the India Plaza Golden Quill (2009).

 Personal life

 Chauhan is married to the television presenter and producer, Niret Alva.
 The two met in Delhi in 1989, during the production of a college play.
 They married in 1994.
-They have three children, two girls, Niharika and Nayantara and a boy, Daivik.
-Chauhan's mother-in-law is Margaret Alva, a senior leader of the Indian National Congress, the former General Secretary of the All India Congress Committee and the former Governor of the desert state of Rajasthan.
-The couple moved to Gurgaon, a Delhi-suburb in 2002.
-She converted to Christianity eleven years after her marriage, but in 2018, stated that it (Christianity) was as good or as bad as any other organised religion— and that she is now quite firmly post-religious.
-'I have not lost all hope in a Maker, but I know that nobody has a patent on him.
-And that he does not dwell in brick or mortar or in purported birthplaces.
+They have three children, and Chauhan's mother-in-law is Margaret Alva, a senior leader of the Indian National Congress, the former General Secretary of the All India Congress Committee and the former Governor of the desert state of Rajasthan.